 - Always remember to carry Insect repellent for protection from insect bites.

-What is the best time of the year for Gorilla trekking Rwanda?
+5. What is the best time to go Gorilla Trekking in Rwanda?

 - Wash your hands before you head out to meet the gorillas.

 - Always keep your voices low in the forest from the start of the trek to the end.
 However, you are allowed to ask your guide questions.

 - Maintain a 7 meters (21 ft.) distance from the gorillas.
 Remember they are still wild animals.

 - Do not use flash photography while taking pictures.